boblemaire/IoTaWatt/Docs/outputs.rst

 They work differently from traditional spreadsheet functions (which provide upper and lower limits).

-In IotaWatt A MAX B reports the Maximum of A and B. Similarly A MIN B reports the Minimum of A and B. For example:
+In IotaWatt A MAX B reports the Maximum of A and B. In mathematical terms MAX(A,B) would be another way of writing it.
+Similarly A MIN B reports the Minimum of A and B. For example:

+    *   8 MAX 3 will compare 8 to 3 and returns 3
-    *   Fred MAX 50 will compare 'Fred' to 50 and will return the value of 'Fred' if it is Greater than 50, or 50 if 'Fred' is less than 50.
+    *   Fred MAX 3 returns the value of 'Fred' if it is Greater than 3

     *   Fred MIN 0 reports the lower of the 'Fred' and Zero.

-MAX and MIN are extremly useful if you have a Solar System and could import electricity at night and export it at peak sunshine.
+A practical example of when you could use MAX and MIN is if you have a Solar System and are importing electricity at night and potentially exporting it at peak sunshine.
+Assuming you have a CT on the Supplier's Incoming Cable called 'MAIN', disabling auto-reverse means that both positive and negative flows will be captured by IotaWatt.
+Assuming that +ve flows are input and -ve flows are exports then:

-*Example:*

-    *   Connect a CT to the Supplier's Incoming Cable
-    *   Define an input, call it 'MAIN'
-    *   Disable auto-reverse on the input (this will mean that the both Negative and Positive Flows will be reported)
-    *   Check that the CT is reporting positive when electricity is being imported and negative when electricity is being exported (if incorrect either physically re-orientate the CT or select the 'reverse' option on the input).
     *   Defining an output 'Imported' as MAIN MAX 0 will report the imported electricity (since anything positive is >0)
     *   Defining the output 'Exported' as MAIN MIN 0 will report the exported electricity (anything negative is <0)

-    If you want your exported electricity to be reported as a positive number then use the ABS function (or multiply by -1)
+    If you want your exported electricity to be reported as a positive number then use the ABS function.